netdata/netdata/docs/tasks/old-archive/configure-alerting-notification-methods.md

 ## Prerequisites

+To configure Alert notifications, you will need the following:

 - A node with the Agent installed, and terminal access to that node

 ## Steps

-So, to configure an alerting notification method:
+To configure an alerting notification method:

 1. Edit `/etc/netdata/health_alarm_notify.conf`, if you don't know how to edit configuration files, refer to the [Configuring the Agent](https://github.com/netdata/netdata/blob/master/docs/tasks/general-configuration/configure-the-agent.md)